gpmcdonald/fine_tuning/README.md

 ## What’s Inside

 - `LLM Fine Tuning Workflow.ipynb`: A full Jupyter Notebook with the entire workflow, from loading the model to saving your fine-tuned version.
-- `mariya.json`: A custom dataset formatted with `prompt` and `completion` pairs, teaching the model all about Mariya Sha the Wizard.
+- `mariya.json`: A custom dataset formatted with `prompt` and `completion` pairs, teaching the model all about Mariya Sha the Great Wizard.

 ---

 ## Topics Covered

-We use Hugging Face Transformers and walk through all the major concepts:
+We use **Hugging Face Transformers** and walk through all the major concepts:

 - Data preparation (prompt/completion format)
 - Tokenization